akdataai/migrate-java-db-to-azure/step-04-migrate-application-to-azure/README.md

 There are 3 steps to configure a data source.
 These steps are similar to configuring data sources in any on premise Java EE app servers:

-### Step 1: Understand how to configure JBoss EAP
+### Understand how to configure JBoss EAP

 In App Service, each instance of an app server is stateless.
 Therefore, each instance must be configured on startup to support a JBoss EAP configuration needed by your application.

+To learn more about deploying apps seamlessly with Red Hat JBoss EAP on Azure App Service see the guide (here)[https://azure.microsoft.com/en-gb/blog/deploy-apps-seamlessly-with-red-hat-jboss-eap-on-azure-app-service-now-generally-available/]

+# Prepare a JBoss EAP startup script to deploy to Azure App Service
-You can configure at startup by supplying a startup Bash script that calls [JBoss/WildFly CLI commands](https://docs.jboss.org/author/display/WFLY/Command+Line+Interface) to setup data sources, messaging providers and any other dependencies.
+As part of this deployment a Bash startup is deployed that calls [JBoss/WildFly CLI commands](https://docs.jboss.org/author/display/WFLY/Command+Line+Interface) to setup data sources, messaging providers and other dependencies.

-Within this repository in the folder ".scripts/3A-postgresql/" there is a pre-written bash startup.sh script.
-The startup.sh script calls upon "postgresql-datasource-commands.cli" that containing the JBoss/WildFly CLI commands.
+Prepared scripts can be found within the repository in the folder ".scripts/3A-postgresql/" here you will find
+* A pre-written bash startup.sh script
+* The script "postgresql-datasource-commands.cli" that contains the JBoss/WildFly CLI commands to setup the connection to PostgreSQL

-These two scripts are deployed to Azure App Service and then called upon by the App Service on startup to establish the connection to Azure Database for PostgreSQL.
+These two scripts are deployed to Azure App Service where the startup.sh script is called and runs postgresql-datasource-commands.cli to establish the connection to Azure Database for PostgreSQL.

-## Source the development environment
+# Source the development environment

 Source the environment variables:
 ```bash